CHartryJr/Design-Patterns/AbstractFactoryDesignPattern/ReadMe.txt

 you can dynamically change objcects  and model anything you want and have them interact through common interfaces downside things can get very complicated.
+Other look on this design pattern:
+The classes variable to a object are abstract objects that is then used to create the executable object